MANASLU CIRCUIT TREK

 As with the MCAP, you can get this permit yourself from the Nepal Tourism Board in Kathmandu or your guide can get it for you.
 To get the permit you need your passport and two passport photographs.
 It looks pretty much the same as the MCAP permit.

-So, how much should you budget to trek the Manaslu Circuit?
+So, how much does the Manaslu Circuit trek cost?
 Your overall budget will depend on a variety of different factors.
 We’ll look at a ballpark figure for both the D.I.Y.
 Approach and an inclusive tour, then break down the costs for permits, guides and porters, accommodation and food, and transport.

 INCLUSIVE TOUR

-For a standard 14 day tour, prices start from around $950 USD per person with a local trekking company, although it’s worth noting that there are very few options at this price.
+For a standard 13 day tour, prices start from around $950 USD per person with a local trekking company, although it’s worth noting that there are few options at this price.
 There is quite a range beyond this with some international group tours costing $2000 USD or more.
-The majority of packages lie somewhere between $1100 – $1600 and can be anything from 12 -18 days.
+The majority of packages lie somewhere between $1000 – $1600 and can be anything from 11 -18 days.

 If you’re thinking about booking a tour, remember to check all the inclusions, ask questions of the operator, and look at reviews before making a decision.